tom-draper/football/README.md

-# Premier-League-Table
+# Football CLI

-A Python script that fetches and displays real time Premier League table on the command line.
+A Python script that fetches and displays real time football standings on the command line.
 The football data is retrieved from the FREE football data API [football-data.org](https://www.football-data.org/).

 ## Getting Started